 The House of Commons Administration Committee published a report on 12 October 2015 that recommended agreeing to a renewed request from the Chairman of Committees of the House of Lords for the assent of the Commons to a change to printing public Acts on archival paper instead of vellum.

-On 20 April 2016 the House of Commons agreed a motion instructing the Clerk of the House to convey to the Lords that the Commons "has withheld its consent to the use of archival paper rather than vellum for the printing of record copies of public Acts of Parliament".
-Mr James Gray, the Member who had secured the debate from the Backbench Business Committee, said that he hoped the Lords "will listen carefully to the views" of the Commons.
+On 20 April 2016 the House of Commons agreed a motion instructing the Clerk of the House to convey to the Lords that the Commons “has withheld its consent to the use of archival paper rather than vellum for the printing of record copies of public Acts of Parliament”.
+James Gray MP, the Member who had secured the debate, said that he hoped the Lords “will listen carefully to the views” of the Commons.

 The Chairman of Committees of the House of Lords wrote to the Chair of the House of Commons Administration Committee on 4 May 2016 regarding the implications of the Commons vote.
 He wrote that: “We are persuaded that printing on archival paper is a more appropriate use of public funds, and that the case for continuing to print on vellum is not made”.
 He added that if the Commons wished to arrange a contract for printing record copies of Acts on vellum, then the Lords would share experience of managing the legacy contract to assist with this.
 However, the Lords “does not wish to contribute financially to any future printing on vellum”.

 On 23 January 2017, the House of Commons Commission agreed that it would provide front and back vellum covers for record copies of Acts.
 The House of Lords would retain responsibility for the printing of the record copies of Acts.